cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 ---

 {{% pageinfo %}}
-Learn about Server-Side Template Injection (SSTI) exploitation and discover how to prevent them.
+Learn about the Server-Side Template Injection (SSTI) vulnerability, and discover how to prevent it.
 {{% /pageinfo %}}